cassiohg/riobus-report-server/README.md

     successful return: {description: "blablabla", arguments: [a,b,c,e,d,f,g,h], size: total found, sample: [[register1], [register2], ...]}
     unsuccessful return: {info:'one or more parameters could not be converted to their correct type.', parameters: [wrong-parameter1, wrong-parameter2, ...]}

+* speed: inter or double
+* returnLength: integer only.

-Return the amount of busses for each existing bus line inside a date interval
+Return the amount of buses for each existing bus line inside a date interval

     method: GET
     path: /busLineCount/<dateBegin>/<dateEnd>
     successful return:  {description: "blablabla", arguments: [a,b], lines: [[line1, amount1], [line2, amount2], ...]}
     unsuccessful return: {info:'one or more parameters could not be converted to their correct type.', parameters: [wrong-parameter1, wrong-parameter2, ...]}

-Get the average speed of all busses inside a rectangle between a date interval
+Get the average speed of all buses inside a rectangle between a date interval

     method: GET
     path: /averagespeed/<dateBegin>/<dateEnd>/<lat1>/<lng1>/<lat2>/<lng2>